Ross Kemp: Career

-Acting career
+Acting

 Early career

 After leaving drama school, Kemp received his Equity card when appearing alongside John Thaw and Richard Wilson at the Palace Theatre, Westcliff-on-Sea.

 Kemp went on to feature in training films for the Ministry of Defence and the ITV soap opera Emmerdale Farm (now Emmerdale) as Graham Lodsworth.
 Guest appearances in London's Burning and Birds of a Feather followed, before he had a minor role in the 1987 film Playing Away alongside Neil Morrissey.

 In 1990, Kemp appeared in an edition of the Anglia Television police drama The Chief.
 The episode, entitled "Call Sign Bravo", saw Kemp play the role of Police Constable Dennis Scovell.
 Around the same time he also starred in a golf-themed advert for Kellogg's Fruit & Fibre cereal.

 EastEnders

 Kemp's best-known role is that of hard man Grant Mitchell in the BBC soap opera EastEnders.
 Making his debut in February 1990, his character quickly became part of the soap's key storylines during the 1990s, particularly troubled marriages to Sharon Watts (Letitia Dean) and then Tiffany Mitchell (Martine McCutcheon), as well as the "Sharongate" storyline, which saw brother Phil Mitchell (Steve McFadden) having an affair with Grant's wife, which was uncovered two years after it began.

 Kemp announced on 24 March 1999 that he would be leaving the soap later that year after nearly 10 years.
 His exit was aired in October 1999 when his character moved to Brazil after surviving a car crash.
 Kemp refused to rule out an eventual return to EastEnders, and various media reports over the next few years speculated that he would return to the series at some stage.
 In early 2005, the BBC confirmed that Kemp would be returning to EastEnders in the autumn of that year after six years away.
 It was co-star Barbara Windsor who convinced him to return, even though his comeback would only be a relatively brief one.
 His first comeback lasted just a few weeks from October 2005, but he returned again in March 2006, before departing once again in June that year.

 In January 2016, it was confirmed that Kemp would make a brief return to the show for the death of Grant's on-screen mother, Peggy Mitchell (played by Windsor), appearing in three episodes during May of that year.
 He later filmed a further three weeks and returned again for brief stints from 4 July to 9 September 2016.

 It was confirmed on 1 January 2025 that Kemp will reprise his role as Grant again in honour of the show's upcoming 40th anniversary.
+He returned on 13 February and departed on 27 February.

+It was announced on 14 February 2026, that Kemp will be returning to EastEnders later in the year for a longer stint.
+Grant's return aired on 27 April.